lancachenet/monolithic/README.md

 ## Changing from lancachenet/steamcache and lancachenet/generic

 This new container is designed to replace an array of steamcache or generic containers with a single monolithic instance.
-However if you currently run a steamcache or generic setup then there a few things to note
+However if you currently run a steamcache or generic setup then there a few things to note.

 1) Your existing cache files are NOT compatible with lancachenet/monolithic, unfortunately your cache will need repriming
 2) You do not need multiple containers, a single monolithic container will cache ALL cdns without collision